duke7able/npm-core-chatbot-llm/README.md

 ## ⚠️ Important Note

 **This package is not production-ready yet.
-The current implementation exposes your API key in the frontend, which is not secure for production environments.
+The current implementation exposes your Google Gemini API key in the frontend, which is not secure for production environments.
 Please do not use this in production unless the key is properly secured (e.g., through a proxy or server-side authentication).**

 **In the current version, the API key is passed directly to the frontend, which makes it vulnerable to misuse.
 A secure solution will be implemented in future versions.**